Illinois High School Girls Basketball Top 10 Poll

 |NR

-Others receiving votes: Elmwood 10.
-Christopher 8.
-Neoga 5.
-Carlyle 5.
-Father McGivney Catholic 2.
-Morrison 2.
-Effingham St. Anthony 2.
-Greenfield 1.
+Others receiving votes: Orangeville 23.
+Greenfield 7.
+Christopher 5.
+Carlyle 4.
+Effingham St. Anthony 4.
+Elmwood 3.
+Father McGivney Catholic 1.
+Catlin (Salt Fork) 1.
+Havana 1.
+Morrison 1.
+Mt.
+Pulaski 1.

 |———